Configuration Menu

 The Cold Start button clears all filters, and connections are reset and must re-established.
 No configuration settings are lost.

-The Factory Reset button resets all Boreas settings back to their factory defaults, including state data and all configuration settings.
+The Factory Reset button resets all INS settings back to their factory defaults, including state data and all configuration settings.
 It also erases the hot start data so that the system is forced to perform a cold start.

 Note: A Factory Reset will re-enable the DHCP Client and lose any static IP address settings.

-Boreas Web UI Reset Page
+INS Web UI Reset Page

 Manual Initialisation

-Boreas Web UI Manual Initialisation Page
+INS Web UI Manual Initialisation Page

 Ethernet Settings